 If you are looking for a family dog, hunting instincts won’t be as important, and so you may be able to find a breeder who breeds for family traits, or purchase a less promising hunting prospect for a reduced price.

-Black Mouth Cur puppies
+Raising a Black Mouth Cur Puppy

 Bringing home a Black Mouth Cur puppy is exciting.

 As with any dog, veterinary visits, socialization, and obedience training are essential to raising stable and healthy dogs.

 If you plan on hunting with your pup, you may also wish to talk with a trainer about the best hunting training protocol for your puppy.

 Introduce your puppy to lots of new experiences, animals, and people in a calm environment.
 This will build your dog’s confidence and help reduce the risk of fear-based aggression in the future.